 Chase Mobile app: You can also make a Chase credit card payment on the Chase Mobile app, which works much the same way as an online payment.

-By phone: You can also pay your Chase credit card bill over the phone.
+Over the phone: You can also pay your Amazon.com Credit Card bill over the phone.
 Call (800) 436-7958 and follow the prompts from Chase’s automated system.

 At a Chase ATM or branch: Alternately, you can pay your credit card at an ATM or inside any Chase bank branch.